balajich/spring-cloud-session-3-inter-microservice-communication-sync/README.md

 # Code
 In this section will focus only on report-api and how discovers employee-api,payroll-api.

-*ReportController* in app report-api-direct.
+*ReportController* in app **report-api-direct**.
 RestTemplate calls eureka ribbon client which fetches "employee-api,payroll-api" information from registry and calls the microservices directly.
-The ** @LoadBalanced** annotation makes ribbon client to round-robbin requests if there are multiple instances of them.
+The **@LoadBalanced** annotation makes ribbon client to round-robbin requests if there are multiple instances of them.
 ```java
 @Autowired
     RestTemplate restTemplate;